Surprising Summer Sales for Victoria and Area Real Estate

 "I'm looking forward to August numbers.
 With the diverse inventory on the market, stable pricing and the reasonable interest rates," adds President Ayres, "I think the busy sales season could last into fall."

 Victoria Real Estate Board President Tim Ayres is available for comment.
-More information on the March 2014 report and the MLS(r) HPI is available from the Victoria Real Estate Board.
+More information on the July 2014 report and the MLS(r) HPI is available from the Victoria Real Estate Board.

 About VREB - Founded in 1921, the Victoria Real Estate Board is a key player in the development of standards and innovative programs intended to enhance the professionalism and community standing of REALTORS(r).
 More than 1,200 local REALTORS(r) are currently members of the Victoria Real Estate Board.